rcbao/robot-with-memory/README.md

 The project sets up a customized Franka Panda robot in a structured environment.
 With the help of the VLM and a lightweight memory store, the robot can observe its surroundings, remember object locations, and retrieve them with its arm on command.

 This project wouldn't have been possible just two years ago (e.g., 2023), and it shows how much the technologies have improved and are enabling applications like this.
-In an aging society, we think robots with memory -- like a more mature version of this project -- could help many people with memory and mobility issues and make their lives easier. 🙂
+In an aging society, we think robots with memory -- like a mature version of this project -- could help many people with memory and mobility issues and make their lives easier. 🙂

 <p align="center">
   <img src="https://github.com/user-attachments/assets/61378027-a152-46e5-978a-5a2abf57895e" width="40%" style="margin-right: 5%;" />